robotics-upo/pedlab/README.md

 It is based on ROS and uses RViz for visualization.

+It has been tested in ROS distro MELODIC and KINETIC.
+The animated_markers dependency can be problematic in NOETIC distro.

 ## Robot simulation
 * The robot offers an interface to be controlled